simpleclub-extended/sql-template-tag/README.md

 ### Bulk

-Accepts an array of arrays, and returns the SQL with the values joined together in a format useful for bulk inserts.
+Accepts an array of arrays, and returns the query object with the values joined together in a format useful for bulk inserts.

 ```js
 const query = sql`INSERT INTO users (name) VALUES ${bulk([